 AND EVERYTHING AND NOTHING HAS CHANGED.

-At its core this work is about bringing people to together to unite, share and celebrate.
+At its core this work was about bringing people to together to unite, share and celebrate.
 It’s about landscapes, and how we as communities shape them and in return are shaped by them.
-Taking the 70km section of land known as the china clay landscape as a starting point, the work explores its 6000 year history of occupation; it’s uses, communities and culture over millennia and into the future.
+Taking the 70km section of land known as the china clay landscape as a starting point, the work explores its 6000 year history of occupation; it’s communities and culture over millennia and into the future.

-‘And Everything And Nothing Has Changed’ has been made possible with generous support and funding from; Austell Project, the Coastal Communities Fund, Creative Civic Change, Arts Council England, Cornwall Heritage Trust, FEAST, Wheal Martyn Museum, Cornwall College, Cultivator Cornwall, Ecobos and Imerys.
-Without their support I would still be wondering around the landscape with a sketchbook of ideas and dreams.
+And Everything And Nothing Has Changed’ was made possible with generous support and funding from; Austell Project, the Coastal Communities Fund, Creative Civic Change, Arts Council England, Cornwall Heritage Trust, FEAST, Wheal Martyn Museum, Cornwall College, Cultivator Cornwall, Ecobos, Imerys and Andrew McCall.